-(b) The Board shall review its Investment Policy and investment strategies not less than annually.
+- (b) The Board shall review its Investment Policy and investment strategies not less than annually.
 In conjunction with its annual financial audit, the Authority shall also perform a compliance audit of management controls on investments and adherence to this Policy.
-If the Authority invests in other than money market mutual funds, investment pools or accounts offered by its depository banks in the form of certificates of deposit, or money market accounts or similar accounts, the reports prepared by the Investment Officers shall also be formally reviewed, and the result of the review shall be reported to the Board by the auditor.

-(c) A written copy of this Policy shall be presented to any person offering to engage in an investment transaction with the Authority or to an investment management firm under contract with the Authority to invest or manage the Authority's investment portfolio.

-(d) A business organization, as defined by Section 2256.005(k), Texas Government Code, to include a local government investment pool and a discretionary investment management firm under contract with the Authority shall execute a Certification by Business Organization form confirming the business organization has:

-(1) received and reviewed the Authority's Investment Policy; and

-(2) acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Authority and the organization that are not authorized by the Authority's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the entire portfolio or requires an interpretation of subjective investment standards or relates to investment transactions of the Authority that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority.
+If the Authority invests in other than money market mutual funds, investment pools or accounts offered by its depository banks in the form of certificates of deposit, or money market accounts or similar accounts, the reports prepared by the Investment Officers shall also be formally reviewed, and the result of the review shall be reported to the Board by the auditor. - (c) A written copy of this Policy shall be presented to any person offering to engage in an investment transaction with the Authority or to an investment management firm under contract with the Authority to invest or manage the Authority's investment portfolio. - (d) A qualified representative, as defined by Section 2256.002(10), Texas Government Code, and a representative of an investment pool or discretionary investment management firm under contract with the Authority shall execute a Certification by Business Organization form confirming the business organization has: - (1) received and reviewed the Authority's Investment Policy; and - (2) acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Authority and the organization that are not authorized by the Authority's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the entire portfolio, or requires an interpretation of subjective investment standards, or relates to investment transactions of the Authority that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority.